apache/mesos/docs/upgrades.md

   * The authorizer interface has been refactored in order to decouple the ACLs definition language from the interface.
 It additionally includes the option of retrieving `ObjectApprover`.
 An `ObjectApprover` can be used to synchronously check authorizations for a given object and is hence useful when authorizing a large number of objects and/or large objects (which need to be copied using request based authorization).
 NOTE: This is a **breaking change** for authorizer modules.
   * Authorization based HTTP endpoint filtering enables operators to restrict what part of the cluster state a user is authorized to see.
 Consider for example the `/state` master endpoint: an operator can now authorize users to only see a subset of the running frameworks, tasks, or executors.
   * Fields (i.e, `subject` and `object`) in authorization::Request protobuf are changed to optional.
 If these fields are not set, the request should be allowed only for ACLs with `ANY` semantics.
 NOTE: This is a semantic change for authorizer modules.

+<a name="1-0-x-endpoint-authorization"></a>

+* Mesos provides authorization a number of HTTP endpoints.
+Note that the some of these endpoints are used by the web UI, and thus using the web UI in a cluster with authorization enabled will require that ACLs be set appropriately.
+Please refer to the [authorization documentation](authorization.md) for details.

 In order to upgrade a running cluster: